Our Team

 Rachelle Jense, LPC Associate &Mental Health Coach

 Rachelle Jense received her Bachelor’s degree in Human Resource Management from UNLV and graduated from Regent University’s Clinical Mental Health Counseling program.
-She is serving as a Licensed Professional Counselor Associate and Certified Mental Health Coach.
+She is serving as a Licensed Professional Counselor Associate and Certified Mental Health Coach under the supervision of Sharon Fulcher-Estes, LPC-Supervisor.

 Rachelle has an interest in working with those in life transitions, as well as those dealing with anxiety or depression.
 She has a passion for collaborating with clients participating in competitive sports, grief and loss, trauma-work and those working to grow stronger relational bonds.
 She desires working with individuals (ages 10+), couples, and families.
 Rachelle is EMDR Trained.